 Many items that usually contain gluten have gluten-free alternatives that are widely available in most grocery stores, making adherence to the gluten-free diet much easier.
 Keep in mind, however, that minimally processed fresh foods are a crucial part of a healthy gluten-free diet.
 It is very important to base your diet around fruits, vegetables, meats, and other healthy food groups listed above.

 Many commercially-available products are labeled “gluten-free,” but there will be some that are not; this is why proper label reading is important.
 It is also important to remember that “wheat-free” does not necessarily mean “gluten-free.”
 Be wary, as many products may appear to be gluten-free, but are not.

 As a rule, traditional wheat products such as pastas, breads, crackers, and other baked goods are not gluten-free.
 However, there are many gluten-free options available that use alternative flours and grains.
 Often, gluten-free bread can be found in the freezer section.
 Additionally, there are gluten-free flours and flour blends available, allowing you to bake your own bread.

 Many cereals contain gluten or wheat-based ingredients, but there are some that do not.
 Be on the lookout for the “gluten-free” label, but also realize that not all gluten-free cereals will advertise as such, so it is important to check the list of ingredients.
 Something to watch out for: cornflakes and puffed rice cereal may contain malt flavoring or extract, which contains gluten.

 Oats are often harvested and processed with the same equipment that is used for wheat, and are therefore easily contaminated.
 Research indicates that pure, uncontaminated oats consumed in moderation (up to ½ cup dry rolled oats daily) are tolerated by most people with celiac disease.
-Look for oats specifically labeled gluten-free in all products containing oats, including granolas and granola bars.
+Some people with celiac disease have an immune reaction to the avenin in oats, a protein similar to gluten, and should avoid all oats, even those labeled gluten-free.
+If you can tolerate oats, be sure they are specifically labeled gluten-free, including granolas and granola bars.

 Soups and Sauces